Pavitra-khare/DA6401_ASS3_withoutAtten-/README.md

 - Build a transliteration model from English to an Indian script using a vanilla encoder-decoder architecture.
 - Support for configurable hyperparameters (embedding size, hidden size, RNN type, bidirectionality, dropout, etc.).
-- Full data preprocessing pipeline for handling Aksharantar CSV datasets.
+- Full data preprocessing pipeline for handling Dakshina CSV datasets.
 - Visualize attention maps (when attention is used) and save predictions to CSV.

 ---